-Our warrants issued in 2016-2017 (and in 2020 when relating to 2018) vest upon certain liquidity events, which includes an event such as the offering.
-Our board of directors has established four exercise windows in which warrants may be exercised following closing of this offering.
-In this connection, the board of directors has established an initial exercise window to be at least 180 days following the closing of our IPO.
+Our warrants issued in 2016-2017 (and in 2020 when relating to 2018) are fully vested.
+In connection with our IPO, our board of directors established four annual exercise windows of two weeks following publication of our financial reports in which the warrants may be exercised.
+Certain limitations apply as to the number of warrants that may be exercised in a particular exercise window.
+The board of directors has established an initial exercise window which is expected to commence on November 15, 2021.